Samaardi/Samaardi/README.md

 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/samaardi/)

-⚡ I have a deep passion for watching movies. let's talk about movies 🎥 🍿
+⚡ Passionate about movies 🎥 . let's talk about them 🍿

 ---